SAFERhome Standards Overview

 Four-Plex Outlet Locations

-Placed in master bedroom, home office, garage, and recreation room.
+Placed in master bedroom, home office, garage, and family or recreation room.

 Supplemental Criteria